 - Certified official, original transcripts from all secondary schools as well as official results from any leaving certificates or university entrance exams taken.
 A certified English translation must be submitted for any documents not already in English.
 All application materials are property of George Mason University and will not be returned to the applicant, nor shared with another individual, institution, or organization under any circumstances.

 - Secondary School Report (PDF) and counselor recommendations.
 We suggest sending two (2) letters of recommendation, one from a high school counselor and one from a teacher.
-There is no special recommendation form and letters can be submitted electronically or via e-mail to email@example.com.
+There is no special recommendation form and letters can be submitted electronically or via e-mail to firstname.lastname@example.org.
+Applicants who have been out of school for more than five years are not required to submit this form.

 The Admissions Committee considers each transfer application individually, reviewing all grades received in courses attempted as well as the rigor of the applicant’s academic program.
 There are certain requirements all transfer applicants must present: